YanjingLiLi/GNINA_Knowledge_Distillation/README.md

 ## Benchmark the distillation using GNINA
 ### Data
-The benchmark is performed on two types of data: Redocking and Crossdocking.
-The details can be found in the paper.
+The benchmark is performed on two types of data: Redocking and Crossdocking, as described in GNINA.

 PDBbind_refined_2019 for Redocking can be downloaded [here](http://www.pdbbind.org.cn/).
 [Wierbowski data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6933848/) for Crossdocking can be downloaded [here]()